-If the board of a listed entity has a deputy chair or a "senior independent director" (see recommendation 2.3 below), the board charter should also include a description of their roles and responsibilities.

-The board charter should set out the entity's policy on when directors may seek independent professional advice at the expense of the entity (which generally should be whenever directors, especially non-executive directors, judge such advice necessary for them to discharge their responsibilities as directors).
+The role and responsibility of the board could be set out in a board charter or in some other document published on the entity's website or in its annual report.
+That document could usefully set out the role and responsibility of the chair of the board and, if the listed entity has one, the role and responsibility of the deputy chair and/or the "senior independent director".
+It could also usefully set out the entity's policy on when and how directors may seek independent professional advice at the expense of the entity (which generally should be whenever directors, especially non-executive directors, judge such advice necessary for them to discharge their responsibilities as directors).